junesirius/junesirius.github.io/_posts/Supernatural/SPN_DCBB25/SPN-Angel-black-death-whole-novel.md

 Cas takes a step closer menacingly.

-The demon sighs -- which Dean's pretty sure is just another of his branded pretended sigh -- then finally loosens: "Who said anything about 'No backup'?"
+The demon sighs -- which Dean's pretty sure is just another of his pretended sigh -- then finally loosens: "Who said anything about 'No backup'?"

 <br>